ex-man/GeneralInsurance_Class/Lessons/Lesson3/Support/About_discounting.md

 # Triangles in insurance
 Do you know what this is?
 It is the core of Reserving and in many cases also pricing.
-This is how the numbers from previous class were produced (at leass the Losses).
-It is a very simple approach to get many answers like:
+This is also how the losses from previous class were produced.
+It is a very simple way to get many answers like:

 1) How long does it take to fully pay the claims?
 2) How fast are they paid?